Skip to content

 We enjoy a close relationship with the Lincoln Diocese, who provide guidance and high-quality professional development for leaders and staff across the curriculum.
 Each year, our Year 6 pupils are invited to the Lincoln Cathedral Leavers Service—an uplifting celebration that marks an important milestone in their journey with us.

 Daily worship at Holy Trinity is built around our Christian Values and is designed to help children reflect, grow, and develop spiritually.
-We also explore a broader range of faiths, beliefs, and cultures, helping our pupils develop respect, empathy and understanding of the diverse world around them.
+We also explore a broader range of faiths, beliefs and cultures, helping our pupils develop respect, empathy and understanding of the diverse world around them.
+Our partnership with Holy Trinity Church, Tattershall is central to school life.
+Reverend Sally, Padres and the Open the Book Team join us regularly, enriching Collective Worship and deepening our connection to faith.

 We also actively explore British Values and the Protected Characteristics, ensuring that every child grows as a compassionate, responsible citizen who celebrates difference and stands up for fairness and equality.